 My dog lived up to a ripe old age of 16…meaning to say that he was with me for 16 years.
 Yes, he was my teenage son! :) I still haven’t been able to place his photos back on the wall after many years.
 Soon, maybe. :)

 If you can only buy one thing in Malaysia, it has to be shoes.
 Malaysia produces rubber and hence shoes are often reasonably-priced and of decent quality.
 Please don’t compare them with genuine leather shoes, okay? :) That’s on a different category.
 We are talking about mass-market shoes today. :)

 You can find apparels of decent quality and price in Malaysia.
-When it comes to T-shirts, I like to visit Body Glove.
-I normally don’t have to pay more than S$15 for a good quality, figure-flattering T-shirt.
+When it comes to T-shirts, I used to load up on Body Glove.
+I usually forked out less than S$15 for a good quality, figure-flattering T-shirt.

 When I’m shopping for ladies fashion, I often buy from Kitschen, Nichii and international brands like H&M, Uniqlo and Cotton On.
 As for sports apparel, it has to be Nike or Adidas from the Johor Premium Outlets (view location).
 It’s not difficult to find a branded sports shoes for under S$80.

 I also love loading up on sports wear such as sports bra, tights and tank top.
 There was once when I got pretty and lacy panties from La Senza at just rm2 to rm6 a piece.
 That was a special New Year promo.
 Hope such promo comes about more frequently. :)